glennhenry/cs-notes/docs/deep-learning/16-reinforcement-learning/01-reinforcement-learning-fundamental/reinforcement-learning-fundamental.md

 Source : https://spinningup.openai.com/en/latest/spinningup/rl_intro.html#advantage-functions

 The $A^{\pi}(s,a)$ represent the advantage of taking action $a$ in state $s$.
 A positive advantage indicates that the action is better than average, while a negative advantage suggests that the action is worse than average.
 A value close to zero means the action is roughly equivalent to the average.

+### Model-Based & Model-Free

+Model-Based and Model-Free are the two approach of reinforcement learning.

+- Model-Based : In model-based RL, the agent has access to a **model of the environment**.
+Model of an environment is a simulation of the environment in which an agent operates.
+It provides information about the dynamics of the environment, including transition probabilities and rewards.
+The agent uses this model to simulate the environment and plan its actions.
+The use of model is to enable the agent to simulate and plan ahead before actually taking actions.

+- Model-Free : In model-free RL, the agent does not have access to the model of the environment.
+Instead, it learns directly from interacting with the environment without prior knowledge of the transition probabilities and rewards.
+Model-free RL algorithms learn by trial and error, exploring the environment and updating their policy or value estimates based on observed rewards.
+They aim to find an optimal policy or value function that guides them toward the best return.